My Financial Plan

 Consider your career objectives as you plan for the future.
 What impact will your career have on your present and future finances?
 If you're planning on supporting a family, will your career cover the costs of raising the amount of children you want to have?
 What do you want to accomplish with your career?
 What kind of job environment do you want?
 How many hours are you willing to put in, how many years of academic and experiential preparation are required for your career, and how much financial "wiggle-room" do you want to have now and in the future?

 The U.S. Department of Labor maintains an "Occupational Outlook Handbook," which grants you access to important career information such as median pay, future job market, educational requirements, and much more.
-Access it through the Career and Academic Services' Online Resources, and keep your long-term goals in mind as you peruse your career options.
+Access it here through Career Services, and keep your long-term goals in mind as you peruse your career options.

 Once you've chosen your career, you must set the necessary goals to reach it.
 Make certain you create an academic plan that fulfills the educational and experiential requirements of your chosen field of work.
 If you need to go to grad school, make sure you select a university that has a reputable program for the degree you're seeking but also won't plunge you into inescapable amounts of debt.
 Seek internships and jobs that will give you valuable experience for your future career.
 Stay on top of your grades and prepare carefully for all entrance exams, such as the MCAT or GRE.
 Be realistic about how many years this process will take.
 Make sure you ask yourself if this option still fits the long-term and short-term goals you hold for yourself and your family.
 (See above questions under "Career Objectives.")